 Reflections from a University of Oxford foundation-year student

-When Stanford University was founded in 1891, it was a co-educational institution, which was unheard of at a time when most universities were all-male affairs.
+When Stanford University was opened in 1891, it was a co-educational institution, which was unheard of at a time when most universities were all-male affairs.

-The research-intensive university has the largest number of Turing Award recipients for a single institution (18) as well as 21 Nobel laureates and four Pulitzer prizewinners.
-In addition, Stanford University has produced 30 living billionaires and 17 astronauts.
+The research-intensive university has the largest number of Turing Award recipients for a single institution (28) as well as 34 Nobel laureates (19 among the current community of scholars) and four Pulitzer prizewinners.
+In addition, Stanford University has produced 74 billionaires and 17 astronauts.

 Stanford faculty and alumni have also founded many companies including: Google, Hewlett-Packard, Nike, Instagram, Snapchat, LinkedIn and Yahoo.

-As well as being one of the most prestigious, the University of Cambridge can also count itself among the oldest universities in the world.
+As well as being one of the most prestigious universities in the world, the University of Cambridge can also count itself among the oldest.
 The university is split into 31 autonomous colleges.

 It is particularly known for its excellence in mathematics and a high number of Cambridge-affiliated mathematicians have won a Fields Medal, which is regarded as the Nobel prize for mathematics.

 The institution is home to more than 100 libraries.
-One of the most well known is Wren Library, which is part of Trinity College, and holds A. A. Milne’s manuscript of Winnie the Pooh, one of Isaac Newton’s notebooks and some early editions of Shakespeare’s works.
+One of the most well known is Wren Library, which is part of Trinity College and holds A. A. Milne’s manuscript of Winnie the Pooh, an Isaac Newton notebook and early editions of Shakespeare’s works.

 Rounding off the top five is the University of Oxford.
-It is also one of the oldest universities in the world and 30 world leaders, 26 British prime ministers, 26 Nobel prizewinners, and more than 120 Olympic medallists have passed through its halls.
+It is also one of the oldest universities in the world and at least 30 world leaders, 28 British prime ministers, 55 Nobel prizewinners, and more than 120 Olympic medallists have passed through its halls.

 Entry standards are high and prospective students are expected to achieve top grades and pass an interview in order to study at the institution.

 Like the University of Cambridge, the University of Oxford follows a collegiate structure and is split into 44 colleges and halls.
-Nearly one-quarter of the city’s population is made up of students, meaning that it has the youngest population of any city in England and Wales.
+Nearly one-quarter of the city of Oxford’s population is made up of students, meaning that it has one of the youngest populations of any city in the UK.